 Recommended - Know Your Business (KYB) - Understanding the Fundamentals for Organisations Today

-The major objective of KYC is to prevent financial institutions from being used as elements for money laundering and possibly terrorism activities.
+The major objective of KYC is to prevent financial institutions from being used as elements for money laundering and possibly terrorism activities, and fraud.
 However, it also helps banks/ financial institutions identify, assess, and understand their customers to better manage the risks associated with carrying out transactions.

 Here are some of the most common reasons for mandating KYC verification in the business world today: